ErickChacon/scholar-docs/README.md

   folder.
 This way you can easily navigate all the pages of your project.
 Each folder should contain an `_index.html` file with a `title` on the `yaml` section.
+- You can remove the sidebar setting up the parameter `sidebar = false` in the `config.toml` file.
 - The `_index.html` or `_index.rm` main file of the webpage can contain a list of authors and webpages to be shown in the webpage.
 - It includes a sticky header.
 You can define the desired links into the